 Our local managers in the field have been assessing the needs of the families of the children we sponsor in the light of the COVID-19 pandemic and resultant lockdown.
-The pandemic is already having numerous adverse effects, of which increases in the prices of raw materials, like rice and in unemployment are the most significant.
+The pandemic is already having numerous effects in many different areas, we have noticed an increase in the prices of raw materials, like rice.
+Unemployment is also rising significantly.

-Thanks to our network of local managers, we remain hard at work at a time when the need for our support is greater than ever, as it is the most vulnerable individuals who are hardest hit by the pandemic.
-This is most marked in Myanmar, Vietnam, Thailand and Cambodia, where managers advise that there is a pressing need for more food.
+Thanks to our network of local managers, we remain hard at work at a time when the need for our support is greater than ever, as it is the most vulnerable individuals who are hit the hardest by the pandemic.
+This is most noticeable in Myanmar, Vietnam, Thailand and Cambodia, where managers advise that there is a pressing need for more food.

 Children of the Mekong distributes to 10,000 families enough to last between 3 and 8 weeks depending on their needs: rice, oils, hygiene products… With £45, we can feed a family of 4 people for 1 month (the purchase of 85 kg of rice).

 - 1 for 10: focus on the children sponsored by Children of the Mekong.
 If a family of a sponsored child is affected, we offer our help.
 There is a possibility of helping other families if a reliable local leader comes to us.

 - No duplicates: assess the needs and check if they are other local support in place